reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

   * The number of times the client was out of TCP port numbers (EADDRNOTAVAIL).
 This error should never occur.
 If it does, the results should be discarded.
   * The number of times the system’s file descriptor table is full.
 Again, this error should never occur.
 If it does, the results should be discarded.

-For purely assessing the performance of the SUT, the numbers of errors should be zero for each test.
+The number of errors give an indication if the SUT, the testing device, or the network connecting the SUT and the testing device experience any overload situations.

 **Request load imposed on SUT**